Generic name: naloxegol [ nal-OX-ee-gol ]

 How should I take Movantik?

-Take Movantik on an empty stomach, at least 1 hour before or 2 hours after your first meal of the day.
-Tell your healthcare provider if you stop taking your opioid pain medicine.
-If you stop taking your opioid pain medicine, you should also stop taking Movantik.
+Take this medicine on an empty stomach, at least 1 hour before or 2 hours after your first meal of the day.

 Call your doctor if your symptoms do not improve after 3 days of treatment.